-LP's Supplemental Executive Retirement Plan (the "SERP") is a defined benefit plan intended to provide supplemental retirement benefits to key executives designated by the committee appointed to administer the SERP.
+LP's Supplemental Executive Retirement Plan (the "SERP") is a defined benefit plan intended to provide supplemental retirement benefits to key executives designated by LP's Chief Executive Officer and approved by the committee appointed to administer the SERP including, with the approval of the Compensation Committee, each of LP's executive officers.
 The following table shows the estimated annual benefits payable to participants in the SERP upon retirement based on the indicated years of credited service and compensation levels (without reduction for Social Security or the value of employer contributions under LP's other retirement plans and the Deferred Compensation Plan).